MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_01_Enable Defender for Servers Plan 2 on your Azure subscription.md

    ![image](https://github.com/user-attachments/assets/869a38e4-464e-4be0-b02e-ce1b96f02978)

-> **Results**: You have enabled Microsoft Defender for Servers Plan 2 on your Azure subscription.
+> **Results**: You have enabled Microsoft Defender for Servers Plan 2 on your subscription.